 The Affective Spa

 A performance piece, The Affective Spa, in which neuroscience and art converge to transform the art experience.
 We skip the unpredictability of the aesthetics and instead induce the art experience directly with emotional induction techniques from brain science.
 We are, after all, quantified selves, measured and measuring.
 Affect and artistic aura are not immune to mechanical reproduction.
 And yet the many techniques used to create certain emotions in neuroscience laboratories, to study fear, joy, nostalgia and more, have never left the laboratory to engender emotion in an art context.
 Here we create and perform a future in which vibratory, auditory, light-based, tactile and embodiment-based neuroscientific induction techniques make us feel the way art feels without any need for the art object itself.
 Read more here.
 A Menu and Manifesto for The Affective Spa is shown below.
-Piece commissioned by the Boston MFA.
+Piece commissioned by the Boston MFA, and co-created with the Hotmilks Foundation.

 The body knows so much.
 Inaudible infrasound vibratory communication <20 Hz is a method of communication throughout the animal kingdom, and infrasound vibration is known to have pronounced emotional effects on humans.
 What can vibrations shake loose within us?
 This piece folds this nascent science question into a performance, asking a question of relation and empathy, to audience and one another.
 How can we make each other feel, go beyond language to pure embodied emotion, how can we communicate entirely honestly?

 Sit on the bench and be shaken by a friend's heartbeat.
 By laughter, and sobbing.
 Sit across from a lover, and whisper secrets into the microphone.
 Each will be translated into vibrations in real time.
 Your partner will feel whatever you cannot bring yourself to say to them, what they cannot hear but nevertheless can understand.
 Make them feel.
-Many thanks the Hotmilks Foundation and Council for the Arts at MIT for supporting, and the Boston MFA for commissioning and hosting us.
+Many thanks the Hotmilks Foundation and Council for the Arts at MIT for making it happen, and the Boston MFA for commissioning and hosting us.
 More here and here.

 Partition: Vinyl, benches @ 90", Buttkicker transducer sonic shaker, MaxMSP, microphone, participants, secrets